parrt/msds501/notes/coding.md

 In [Model of Computation](computation.md), we studied pseudocode that maps to one or more of these fundamental instructions.
 We saw how some of the [higher-level programming patterns](patterns.md) map down to pseudocode chosen from these fundamental instructions.
 We finished up by looking at some of the [low-level programming patterns](combinations.md) that combine fundamental instructions to do useful things like filtering and image processing.

+The act of translating a pseudocode operation into Python code involves choosing the right Python construct, just like programming involves choosing the right pattern to solve a piece of a real-world problem.
+Then, it's a matter of shoehorning our free-form pseudocode into the straitjacket of programming language syntax.
+Before we get to those details, however, let's look at the big picture and a general strategy for writing programs.

 ## Getting started

-In order to write code in Python professionally, we have a lot of details to learn, just like we would when learning a new natural language.
-The act of translating a pseudocode operation into Python involves choosing the right Python construct, just like programming involves choosing the right pattern to solve a piece of a real-world problem.
-The detail comes in when we shoehorn our free-form pseudocode into the straitjacket of programming language syntax.

-## Python program template
+Both writing and executing a program are remarkably similar to writing and reading a paper or report.
+Just as with our program work plan, writing a paper begins when we clearly identify a thesis or problem statement.
+Analogous to identifying input-output pairs, we might identify the target audience and what we hope readers will come away with after reading the paper.
+With this in mind, we should write an outline of the paper, which corresponds to identifying the processing steps in the program work plan.
+Sections and chapters in a paper might correspond to functions and packages in the programming world.

+When reading a paper, we read the sections and paragraphs in order, just like how a processor executes a program.
+The paper text can ask the reader to jump temporarily to a figure or different section and return.
+This is analogous to a program calling a function and returning, possibly with some information.
+When reading a paper, we might also encounter conditional sections, such as "*If you've studied quantum physics, you can skip this section*."
+There can even be loops in a paper, such as '*Now's a good time to reread the background section on linear algebra*."

-To simplify the process of learning to code in Python, we're going to restrict ourselves to a subset of the language and also follow a template suitable for all programs:
+The point is that, if you've been taught how to properly write a paper, the process of writing code should feel very familiar.
+To simplify the process of learning to code in Python, we're going to restrict ourselves to a subset of the language and also follow a template suitable for all of our programs.

+### Python program template

 *import any libraries*<br>
 *define any constants, simple data values*<br>